Iron Fist (TV series): Design

 Stephanie Maslansky is the costume designer for Iron Fist, after serving the same role for the previous Marvel Netflix series.
 Maslansky noted one of the differences in the series compared to the other Marvel Netflix series was the neighborhoods it spent time in ("the wealthier neighborhoods; Midtown, Upper East Side, that sort of thing") compared to Hell's Kitchen for Daredevil and Jessica Jones and Harlem for Luke Cage.
-As such, Rand wears more suits than the other heroes, and given the amount of fighting he does in the series, a lot of spandex was added to increase the suits' flexibility.
+As such, Rand wears more suits than the other heroes, and given the amount of fighting he does in the series, a good amount of spandex was added to increase the suits' flexibility.
 The monk costumes and Rand's warrior costume was based on "real Shaolin warrior monk costumes...
 I took that distinctive silhouette from the Shaolin warrior monk clothing, and we combined it with the traditional colors of the Iron Fist, green and gold."
 The series opening title sequence was created by Elastic.